drjp81perso/rtspwatchdog/README.md

 1. The url defines the stream we want to probe
 2. The timeout determines the maximum amount of time (in seconds) [ffprobe](https://ffmpeg.org/ffprobe.html) will wait before it gets an answer (it also defines the analyzeduration parameter: it is 2 seconds shorter).
+An important note about this parameter.
+It could turn out that **the cycle time is LONGER that this interval.** Which means, the time taken to verify all your sources, is actually longer than the interval you have set.
+If this is your case, there will be "0" seconds of wait (or sleeping time) between check/loops.
+Perhaps this is desired for systems that need a more critical analysis of the sources.
 3. commands_offline: what to execute if the feed can't be probed successfully (here I use a web hook like command with wget)
 4. command_offline: same as above but when it comes back online